 This page (called the Transaction Details page shows all the essential information of a transaction and is normally used as a receipt or a proof of payment.

 As an explorer for the Ethereum blockchain, we only collect and broadcast information that we managed to gather pertaining to the transaction from the Ethereum blockchain for the users.
-We are not an equivalent to a bank that manages, transfers or stores funds for users.
-All the funds in a transaction are sent directly from the sender’s address to the receiver’s address without any meddling or interference by a third party or any centralised authority.
+We are not an equivalent to a bank that manages, transfers, or stores funds for users.
+All the funds in a transaction are sent directly from the sender’s address to the receiver’s address without any meddling or interference by a third party or any centralized authority.